kranthiuppada/RISC_V_MYTH/README.md

 		   		$quot[31:0] = $val1[31:0] / $val2[31:0];
 		​		$out[31:0] = $op[0] ? $sum : $op[1] ? $diff : $op[2] ? $prod : $qout ;

   3. Then click on 'compile'.

    space for screenshot

-**2. Sequential calculator**
+- Sequential Calculator:

   1. Go to [Makerchip](makerchip.com) and click on launch makerchip IDE.
   2. Go to editor and place the below TL-Verilog in place of //...

 				$sum[31:0] = $val1[31:0] + $val2[31:0];
 		   		$diff[31:0] = $val1[31:0] - $val2[31:0];